Aunestly/Cake-Pop-Sales-Analysis/README.md

 ![data viz](https://github.com/Aunestly/Cake-Pop-Sales-Analysis/blob/main/images/Dashboard1.png)

 ## Acknowledgement
 The source data used in this project was generated from the local cake pops Square app monthly sales data reports.
-The data relevant data was extracted, transfered and loaded into a new dataset.
+The relevant data was extracted, transfered and loaded into a new dataset.
 Weather data sourced from the National Weathers Service Reports and [Localconditions.com](https://www.localconditions.com/weather-kenwood-ohio/oh334/past.php).